Flower: A Friendly Federated Learning Research Framework: Introduction

-While extending FL research to mobile clients is at its heart, Flower can also support algorithmic research on FL by allowing researchers to run their experiments on distributed cloud servers, or even on a single machine.
-As system-level challenges of limited compute, memory and network bandwidth in mobile devices are not a major bottleneck for the powerful cloud servers, Flower provides built-in tools to simulate many of these challenging conditions in a cloud environment and allows a realistic evaluation of FL algorithms.
-Finally, Flower is designed with scalability in mind and enables research which leverages both a large number of connected clients and a large number of clients training concurrently.
+As system-level challenges of limited compute, memory, and network bandwidth in mobile devices are not a major bottleneck for powerful cloud servers, Flower provides built-in tools to simulate many of these challenging conditions in a cloud environment and allows for a realistic evaluation of FL algorithms.
+Finally, Flower is designed with scalability in mind and enables large-cohort research that leverages both a large number of connected clients and a large number of clients training concurrently.
+We believe that the capability to perform FL at scale will unlock new research opportunities as results obtained in small-scale experiments are not guaranteed to generalize well to large-scale problems.
+In summary, we make the following contributions: